briansmith/ring/BUILDING.md

 On Windows, *ring* supports the x86_64-pc-windows-msvc and i686-pc-windows-msvc targets best.
 These targets require the “Visual C++ Build Tools 2015” package or Visual Studio 2015 Update 3 or later to be installed.
+*ring* now also supports the aarch64-pc-windows-msvc target.
+For the detailed instructions please see the next section.
-Patches to get it working on other variants, including in particular Visual Studio 2017 ([#338]), Windows ARM platforms, Windows Universal Platform, Windows XP (the v140_xp toolchain; [#339]), and the -gnu targets ([#330]) are welcome.
+Patches to get it working on other variants, including in particular Visual Studio 2017 ([#338]), Windows Universal Platform, Windows XP (the v140_xp toolchain; [#339]), and the -gnu targets ([#330]) are welcome.

 For other platforms, GCC 4.6 or later and Clang 3.5 or later are currently supported best.
 The build script passes options to the C/C++ compiler that are